 This Guidance is not intended to provide detailed guidance on investments and finance.
 It does not constitute investment advice and does not cover the tax implications of investments.
+It is not intended as a detailed commentary on the law underpinning this area.
 Charity trustees should always take appropriate advice where necessary - see sources of help and advice.